utopia-rise/godot-kotlin-native/REGISTRATION.md

 @RegisterProperty(true)
 var aProperty: Boolean = NodePath(nodePathAsString)
 ```
-If you try to do that, you will get a unknown reference exception!
+If you try to do that, you will get a exception during compilation!

 ## Examples:
 **Property exported, visible in the editor, with default value 300:**